pinztrek/allstar_nodesounds/README.md

 Which should append the entry to your file. **(Note the above block is one long line with stdout and stderr redirected to files in /tmp)**
 ## Notes:
 - Exclusions are handled brute force with daisy chained grep -v pipes.
 You can add additional ones as needed
 - variable *callprefix* contains the first letters of US calls.
-This can be customized, but be cautious that other letters can include words other than callsigns.
+This can be customized to include other countries, but be cautious that other letters can include words other than callsigns.
 - variable *callmatch* contains regex to match a typical callsign, including most foreign ones.
 Debug mode will show if a callsign is valid or not.
+- The script does not enforce strict error checking on suffixes after a **/** or **-**.
+Nodes should not have extranious info in the 2nd field with the callsign, but if they did the string would be read out if the node was linked.